How to Create Table in MySQL

 The parameters shown in the above code are described below:

-• VehicleColour VARCHAR = VehicleColour is a field name and VARCHAR is the datatype that is used to store the color of the vehicle with a maximum limit of size 20.
+• VehicleColour VARCHAR = VehicleColour is a field name, and VARCHAR is the datatype that is used to store the color of the vehicle, with a maximum limit of size 20.

-• Price FLOAT = Price is a field name and FLOAT is a data type that is used to store the price of the car in the table.
+• Price FLOAT = Price is a field name, and FLOAT is a data type that is used to store the price of the car in the table.

-• FuelType VARCHAR = FuelType is the field name and it takes data in the VARCHAR datatype and stores the type of fuel we used in the specific car model.
+• FuelType VARCHAR = FuelType is the field name, and it stores the type of fuel used in a specific car model in the VARCHAR datatype.

-• FuelCapacity INT = FuelCapacity is the field name and INT is the datatype it is the store of the maximum fuel taken by the car.
+• FuelCapacity INT = FuelCapacity is the field name, and INT is the datatype.
+It is the store of the maximum fuel taken by the car.

-• VehicleWarranty INT = VehicleWarranty is the field name and INT is the datatype that stores the maximum warranty period of the vehicle.
+• VehicleWarranty INT = VehicleWarranty is the field name, and INT is the datatype that stores the maximum warranty period of the vehicle.

-• Description TEXT = Description is the field name and it takes data in the TEXT datatype which is used to store detailed information about the car model.
+• Description TEXT = Description is the field name, and it takes data in the TEXT datatype, which is used to store detailed information about the car model.

-• FounderName VARCHAR = FounderName is the field name and VARCHAR is the datatype that stores the name of the founder of the car model with a maximum limit size of 55.
+• FounderName VARCHAR = FounderName is the field name, and VARCHAR is the data type that stores the name of the founder of the car model, with a maximum size limit of 55.

 MySQL> DESCRIBE CAR_INVENTORY;

 MySQL Workbench is a unified Visual tool for database architects, developers, and DBAs.
-MySQL Workbench provides data modeling, SQL development, and Comprehensive administration tools for server configuration, user administration backup, and much more.
+MySQL Workbench provides data modeling, SQL development, and Comprehensive administration tools for server configuration, user administration, backup, and much more.

 Field NameData TypeDescription